About Property Assessment

 - Age of property (adjusted for any major renovations or additions)

 Values for the 2016 Assessment Update are derived from market analysis, data collection and preparation, and property level reviews.

 If You Receive an Assessment Notice

-In May of 2016 all residential property owners will receive a Property Assessment Notices (PAN) based on January 2016 values for the 2017 to 2020 taxation years.
-Non-Residential and mixed class property owners will receive their new assessments starting on October 11, 2016.
+In May of 2016 all residential property owners received a Property Assessment Notices (PAN) based on January 2016 values for the 2017 to 2020 taxation years.
+Non-Residential and mixed class property owners received their new assessments in October 2016.
 If you have any questions regarding your assessment or do not receive your notice, please call MPAC at 1 866 296 6722, or visit AboutMyProperty.ca.

 - Your property's assessed value changed due to an improvement having been made or removed;

 - A change was made to reflect a request for Reconsideration or Assessment Review Board adjustment;

 - Your property classification or school support changed;

 - There was a change in ownership for the property.